duyp/mvvm-template/README.md

 ## App
 I used [official Github Rest API][4] to develop a Github Application on Android with a lot of features like github webpage.

-This project focus on android application architecture, so, to faster my work, I used some resources and helper classes of [Fasthub][5] open source project, but the architecture is definitely different (he used MVP design pattern and SQLite database).
+This project focuses on android application architecture, so, to faster my work, I used some resources and helper classes of [Fasthub][5] open source project, but the architecture is definitely different (he used MVP design pattern and SQLite database).
 Thanks [k0shk0sh][6] so much for his amazing app!

 ## Testing
 JUnit 4, [Mockito][7], [PowerMock][8] and [Robolectric][9] for Unit testing.